ishswar/katacoda-scenarios/cka-cluster-with-kind/step2.md

 Make sure above output shows 2 Pods are available

-## Hit each service on it's HostPort
+## Invoke each service on it's HostPort

-As node kind-worker` has taint on it - we are sure pods will be only running/scheduled on `kind-worker2` and `kind-worker3` and let's hit their NodePort and we should get reply
+As node `kind-worker` has taint on it - we are sure pods will be only running/scheduled on `kind-worker2` and `kind-worker3` and let's hit their NodePort and we should get reply